Leprechaun 2: Release

 In its U.S. opening weekend, the film played in 252 theaters and grossed $672,775.
 Its final domestic box office was $2.3 million.

 Reception

+Critical response

 Leprechaun 2 holds an approval rating of 6% on review aggregator website Rotten Tomatoes, based on 17 reviews.

 Kevin Thomas of the Los Angeles Times wrote that it has better writing, production values, acting, and humor than the original.
 TV Guide stated that the film is an improvement over its predecessor, though "cynically contrived even by schlock horror standards".
 Marc Savlov of The Austin Chronicle critiqued that the film is a complete rehash of the original.
 Discussing the rationale for a Leprechaun sequel with Fangoria, Warwick Davis said, "Money's definitely the answer", alluding to a pay increase for his role as the titular villain.